 Additionally, the application deadline for CEBA is being extended to December 31, 2020.
 An attestation of the impact of COVID-19 on the business will be required to access the additional financing.

 As of October 26, 2020, eligible Canadian businesses currently operating through a personal bank account will be able to apply for CEBA.

 Get the cash flow you need during the COVID-19 pandemic by working with your financial institution and EDC.

 The BCAP is a guaranteed credit program for Canadian small and medium-sized businesses to cover payroll and operating costs caused by the current economic situation.
 The EDC will guarantee 80% of your new operating line of credit or new term loan and offers a flexible term with repayment over 5 years with a benefit of 6 months principal payment postponement.

 - COVID-19 Energy Assistance Program for Small Business (CEAP-SB)

 Applications for the COVID-19 Energy Assistance Program for Small Business (CEAP-SB) are open.

 Small businesses and charities behind on their payments due to COVID-19 can apply now.

-- There were not any overdue amounts on your small business or registered charity electricity bill on March 17, 2020, the date of the Provincial Declaration of Emergency, or there were at least partial payments on amounts overdue prior to March 17, 2020.
+- Your small business or registered charity did not have any overdue amounts on its electricity bill on March 17, 2020, the date of the Provincial Declaration of Emergency, or made at least partial payments on amounts overdue prior to March 17, 2020.

-- Your small business or registered charity premises was required to close* to the public for regular operations for at least 15 days as a result of a government order or inability to comply with public health recommendations.
+- Your small business or registered charity was required to close* its premises to members of the public for regular operations for at least fifteen days as a result of a government order or an inability to adapt your business or charity to comply with public health recommendations.